Taskade

 Taskade review.
 It may look like a writing app, but it’s actually a to-do app.
 The AI features are quite impressive.

-It’s perfect on the desktop, but it’s disappointing on the mobile.
+It’s perfect on desktop, but it’s a bit disappointing on mobile.

 Task management apps usually adopt some productivity model, such as kanban boards.
-There are quite a few task management apps that look like writing apps but are actually task management apps.
+On the other hand, there are quite a few task management apps that look like writing apps but are actually task management apps.
 The advantage of these task management apps is that they look like writing apps, so they are easy to input tasks simply by using a keyboard rather than touching a lot.
-Among these apps, there is an app that some users have used in the past, but recently emphasizes its AI features.
+Among these apps, there is an app that has been used by some users in the past, but recently emphasizes its AI features.
 It’s called ‘Taskade’.

 Table of Contents